Close up of the hand of a PHS student holdidng an epee during Fencing class

 Families should:

-• Keep in mind that all PHS volunteers are just other parents, guardians, and caregivers volunteering in this community to the best of their ability.
+• Keep in mind that all PHS volunteers are just other parents/guardians volunteering to the best of their ability.

 • Understand that no one at PHS has the role of a principal or school counselor, and Leadership Team members at PHS have limited power to solve problems that are best worked out by the people most directly involved.